dmccreary/graph-lms/docs/glossary.md

 A connection between two nodes in a graph representing the relationship between them.

 In a [Learning Graph](#learning-graph), edges depict prerequisites and dependencies between learning concepts.

+#### Five Levels of Intelligent Textbooks

+A five-level classification system for intelligent textbooks that places static textbooks a level 1, interactive textbooks at level 2, personalized textbooks at level 3, chatbot-assisted textbooks at level 4 and fully autonomous textbooks at level 5.

+Note that levels 3 to 5 contain student-specific data and are thus governed by privacy laws in each country.

+**Example:** An intelligent textbook with MicroSims, quizzes and in-browser recommendation systems might be at a level 2.9 as long as no student-specific data is persisted on servers.

 #### Foundation Concept